 Recent studies also have shown that Parkinson’s disease patients may have damaged nerve endings that produce norepinephrine, a signal messenger similar to dopamine that controls body functions such as pulse and blood pressure.
 This may explain some of the non-motor symptoms of the disease, such as fatigue and blood pressure problems.

-The symptoms of Parkinson’s disease appear only when about 80 percent of nerve cells in the substantia nigra have been lost.
+The symptoms of Parkinson’s disease usually appear when about 80 percent of nerve cells in the substantia nigra have been lost.
 It is thought that a combination of genetic and environmental factors contribute to the development of the disease.

 In most cases, Parkinson’s disease is not inherited.
 However, about 15 to 25 percent of patients have a family history of the disease.
 People with family history of a parent or sibling having the disease, have a 3 percent lifetime risk of developing Parkinson’s disease, compared to those in the general population, who have a 1.5 percent lifetime risk.